seanbutler/3DWebTechCourse/_worksheets/06-BetterInput.markdown

 ~~~

+Declare a variable 'keyboard' and assign a new KeyboardService to it, you will use this below and at various places in your code.

 Next, add two methods to the above class.
 Each one takes an event as its parameter then extracts they keycode from that event.
 This keycode is used to index the array and set it to true and false.

 ~~~ javascript